 Promise Context

-Genesis records that Joseph, renowned today as the subject of a popular musical, was sold into Egyptian slavery by his jealous brothers.
+Genesis records that Joseph, now renowned as the subject of a popular musical, was sold into Egyptian slavery by his jealous brothers.
 They did not realize it then, but their guile would become part of God’s plan to save their lives and establish the nation of Israel.

 In Genesis 50:24-25, Joseph told his brothers just before he died, “God will surely come to your aid and take you up out of this land to the land he promised…then you must carry my bones up from this place.”